The best hotels in Dubrovnik

 The good news: you can do the main filming locations in half a day with a self-guided map from the tourist office on Brsalje Street.
 The bad news: everyone else is doing the same, so book your wall walk ticket the moment you land.
 Hotels near Fort Lovrijenac (Pile neighbourhood) are good starting points for this kind of itinerary.

-Dubrovnik's best neighborhoods
+Dubrovnik's best hotel regions

 Old Town is where most first-timers want to stay, and honestly, it's worth it at least once.
 But if you're coming back or staying longer than 3 nights, Ploce gives you the views with a lot less noise.